Ukulele scales

 Where to find all the Ukulele scales

-In addittion to www.traditionalmusic.co.uk you can find the scales at ukuscales.
-There, you can also can find scales in all keys.
+In addition to www.traditionalmusic.co.uk you can find the scales at ukuscales, where scales in all keys are available.

 This site is also good: Uke Buddy